 3354.
 Sports Public Relations (3).
 Examination of the roles and responsibilities of public relations practitioners working in the sports industry at the professional and collegiate levels.

 4000.
 Special Public Relations Project in Integrated Communication (V1-3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 A hands-on experience in developing and presenting a PR campaign for a business problem or opportunity.
 May be repeated once for credit.

 4300.
 Individual Study in Public Relations (3).
-Prerequisite: C or higher in 9 hours of public relations courses.
+Prerequisite: C or better in 9 hours of public relations courses.

 4301.
 Special Topics in Public Relations (3).
 Considers selected topics in public relations.
 May be repeated for credit when topics vary.

 4308.
 Public Relations Practice and Professionalism (3).
-Prerequisite: C or higher in PR 3312.
+Prerequisite: C or better in PR 3311.
 Investigation of the professional world of public relations practice as it relates to personnel, program, and career management.
 Consideration of legal, financial, and ethical issues.

 4312.
 Public Relations Campaigns (3).
-Prerequisites: C or higher in PR 3312 and either MCOM 3380 or PR 3380.
+Prerequisites: C or better in PR 3312, PR 4308, and either MCOM 3380 or PR 3380.
 Public relations campaign planning, preparation, and presentation in problem-solving mode.
 Setting objectives; executing research projects; evaluating creative media promotion; and preparing public relations plans, messages, budgets.
 (Writing Intensive)